 You might think that lowering your interest rate just two or three percentage points won’t save you much money.
 If so, test this theory with the cost of debt formula.
 You will discover that decreasing an interest rate from, say, 17% to 14%, could lead to massive savings, especially for loans with longer terms.

-Institutions like United Capital Source offer another quick path to available business financing.
+Institutions like United Capital Source have access to available business financing.
 Rather than trying to raise your credit score or increase revenue before applying, you take the most advantageous short term business loan you can get right now.
-Rest assured, these companies do not deliberately distribute business loans that new clients will clearly struggle to pay back.
+Rest assured, these companies do not deliberately distribute business loans that new clients will struggle to pay back.

 Shop Around for Lower Fees